×

 Phase V of the project ran from April to June 2023 with 10 schools participating and saw 350 children engaging with the gallery, many for the first time.
 There were 12 online pre visits to schools led by the project facilitator and 21, in-person, artist led workshops looking at 13 different artworks from the permanent collection and temporary exhibitions.
 Of the visiting schools, 6 were DEIS (designated disadvantaged) and 4 were non-DEIS.

 About Zooom@Hugh Lane Gallery: Through this project we create imaginative and impactful connections between primary school children, their teachers and the Hugh Lane Gallery, its collection, and temporary exhibitions through close looking, discussion, sketching and art workshops designed and led by artists from the Hugh Lane’s artists panel.
 The project name Zooom stems from the aspiration to look closely at sometimes overlooked aspects of an artwork as inspiration for creating new work.
 The project includes a pre-visit (online or in-person) to the participating schools when the children are introduced to the project and artworks from the Gallery.
 Next is a visit to the Hugh Lane Gallery to look at, discuss and sketch artworks in the galleries followed by an artist-led workshops in the Hugh Lane’s dedicated education studio space where the children make artwork in a variety of media inspired by the artwork in focus.
-Phase I-IV saw green screen animation used to capture each sessions’ creative outputs, in Phase V the children explored Zines as a way to share their creations.
+Phase I-IV & VI saw green screen animation used to capture each sessions’ creative outputs, in Phase V the children explored Zines as a way to share their creations.
+Phase VII Zine with expand on how the artwork was created.
 Feedback is actively encouraged and gathered from participating teachers and children and their responses as well as the artwork made demonstrates the significant positive impact the project is having.

-Jane Fogarty Project Facilitator (Phase III and IV; Phase V 2023)
+Jane Fogarty Project Facilitator (Phase III, IV & Phase V 2023)

 Kimberly Griffith, Project Facilitator (Phase III)